 I was really shocked to learn that there are actual parakeets living in Torres del Paine!
 Who knew that this crazy weather would suit them?!

 They live in small flocks in the forests and woodlands of Torres del Paine where it feeds on berries, seeds, and fruit amongst other small things.
-The birds have distinct feather color of green and red.
+The birds have distinct feather colours of green and red.

 12. Chilean flamingo